Updated April 2014

 Tell your employer you’re retired.
 If your position is eligible, you must complete a LEOFF Plan 2 Retiree Re-employment form indicating whether or not you want to become an active member in a DRS-covered retirement system.
 If you return to work in a full-time, fully compensated LEOFF position, you will complete an enrollment form and will be required to re-enter membership in LEOFF.

 As a disability retiree, your benefits will be suspended if:

 If you are receiving a monthly disability benefit, you may be required to have periodic medical examinations, whether or not you are working.
 If examinations show that you are no longer totally disabled, your disability benefits will be canceled and you will have the right to be restored to duty.

-For more information, read LEOFF Plan 2 Disability Benefits.
+For more information, read the LEOFF Plan 2 Disability Benefits brochure.